 Olivetti M200

-The Olivetti M200 (model BU 200-X) is a compact budget desktop, produced in 1988.
+The Olivetti M200 (Model BU 200-X) is a compact economic range desktop, produced in 1988.
 The monitor (model DSM 200) is physically attached to the computer case.
-The computer that was given to me did not have a keyboard.
-To test it, I had to connect an AT keyboard with a 5-pin DIN connector.
-The Olivetti M200 computer is equipped with an NEC V40 processor (uPD70208), which is compatible with the Intel 80188, with a 16-bit architecture, but a data bus of only 8 bits.
-RAM has a capacity of 640 KB.
+The computer that was given to me did not have the keyboard.
+To try it, I had to connect an AT keyboard with 5 -pole DIN connector.
+The M200 Olivetti computer is equipped with a NEC V40 processor (UPD70208), which is compatible with the Intel 80188, with a 16 -bit architecture, but a data bus of only 8 bits.
+The RAM has a capacity of 640 KB.

 Internally, the motherboard is installed just below the monitor, at the level of the floppy disk drive.
-There are two cards in the lower case: one with the 8-bit ISA slots and one with the computer's external ports.
-Furthermore, the power supply and hard disk drive are present.
+In the lower case there are two cards: one with 8 -bit ISA slots and one with the outdoor doors of the computer.
+In addition, there are the power supply and the hard disk drive.

 Startup screen